Swallow's Nest, Yalta © Alice

-One of the largest countries in Eastern Europe, the Ukraine is situated on the Black Sea, surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania and Moldova.
-It is a popular holiday destination for tourists from surrounding countries, and is becoming increasingly attractive to citizens of Western Europe and North America.
+Situated along the coast of the Black Sea, Ukraine is one of the largest countries in Eastern Europe and is surrounded by Russia, Belarus, Poland, Slovakia, Hungary, Romania, and Moldova.
+In recent years, it has become a more popular holiday destination for tourists from surrounding countries, but is also becoming increasingly attractive to citizens of Western Europe and North America.

 Become our Ukraine Travel Expert

 We are looking for contributors for our Ukraine travel guide.
 If you are a local, a regular traveller to Ukraine or a travel professional with time to contribute and answer occasional forum questions, please contact us.